JosephCrispell/JosephCrispell.github.io/_posts/2023-10-04-coverage-shield.md

 - Uses the [shields.io url structure](https://shields.io/badges) to show badge rather than creating an image of a badge that you have to store in repo
 - Has a continuous colour scale (using a [seaborn colour palette](https://seaborn.pydata.org/tutorial/color_palettes.html)) from red, through yellow, to green

-Some next steps:

-- Getting it to work with pytest as well as unittest
-- Releasing the first version

 # How it works

 `timesheet` has a simple command line interface: